Follow our step by step guide to help you feel prepared and ready to pass the DVSA practical car driving test.

 Although the DVSA don’t publish driving test routes anymore, we’ve attached some of the older routes they did publish, which the driving examiners still currently use at Norris Green.

-Speke Driving Test Centre was founded in 2018, when the old Garston Driving Test Centre on Woolton Road relocated to its new location just off Banks Road.
+Speke Test Centre was founded in 2018, when the old Garston Driving Test Centre on Woolton Road relocated to its new location just off Banks Road.

 Speke has quickly gained a reputation as one of the hardest driving test centres to pass your driving test in the UK, with its current pass rate 14% lower than the national average.

-Speke Driving Test Centre has a L19 postcode, which according to Wikepedia is a postcode that belongs to Garston – not Speke.
+Speke Test Centre has a L19 postcode, which according to Wikepedia is a postcode that belongs to Garston – not Speke.

 According to google maps, the location is only a 3 minute drive from its old location, which therefore made no real difference to the test routes when the centre re-located.

-The routes that you’ll be taken on when you take your driving test at Speke, are virtually identical to the routes that were covered at the old Garston Driving Test Centre.
+The routes that you’ll be taken on when you take your test at Speke, are virtually identical to the routes that were covered at the old Garston Driving Test Centre.

 Although the DVSA have never published test routes for Speke, we’ve attached some of the older routes they did publish for Garston, which should come in handy if you’re taking your driving test at Speke.